Kelly Lambert Finalist for Cherry Award

 Kelly Lambert, MacEldin Trawick Professor in Psychology, has been named one of three finalists for Baylor University’s 2024 Robert Foster Cherry Award for Great Teaching.
 This national award for exceptional teaching is the single largest monetary reward presented by a college or university.

 As a Cherry Award finalist, Lambert will receive $15,000 as well as $10,000 for the University of Richmond Department of Psychology to foster the development of teaching skills.
 Each finalist also presents a series of lectures at Baylor during fall 2023 and a Cherry Award lecture on their home campuses.
-On Monday, October 2, Lambert will a lecture titled "Brain Sculpting: Stranger than fiction tales of neuroplasticity."
+On Monday, October 30, Lambert will deliver a lecture titled "Brain Sculpting: Stranger than fiction tales of neuroplasticity at Baylor.

 Faculty Highlights